Double White Dwarf Tides with Multi-messenger Measurements: Resolving Degeneracy Between Chirp Mass and Tides

 \section{Resolving Degeneracy Between Chirp Mass and Tides}

 In previous analyses of photometrically monitored DWD systems, mass measurements are carried out by constraining the time derivative of the orbital frequency \cite{8minDWD2020, 7minDWD}.
 With only the first frequency derivative $\dot f$ measured, there is a degeneracy between $\mathcal{M}$ and $r_{\rm tide}$ for tidally locked DWDs.
 If the second frequency derivative $\ddot{f}$ is measurable, this degeneracy can be lifted.
 Unfortunately, for typical short-period detached DWDs $\ddot{f}$ is extremely small $\ddot{f}_{GW} \lesssim 10^{-28}\,{\rm s}^{-3}$. \refeq{gwfdotpuregw} and \refeq{gwfddot} imply a steep scaling $\ddot{f} \propto f^{19/3}$, so the best hope for measuring $\ddot f$ would lie in those detached DWDs with the shortest periods ($P \lesssim 10 \,$min).
-As we will show, even those will require very long time baseline and high precision of phase measurement, which would require extremely dedicated photometric monitoring.
+This possibility of breaking this degeneracy by measuring $\ddot{f}$, as well as the biases that arise from neglecting tidal effects are discussed for LISA data alone in \cite{fiacco2024uncoveringstealthbiaslisa}.
+As we will show, measuring $\ddot{f}$ will require very long time baseline and high precision of phase measurement, which suggests that the best approach is extremely dedicated photometric monitoring.

 Additional information could be exploited to break the degeneracy between $\mathcal{M}$ and $r_{\rm tide}$.
 Radial velocity measurements from spectroscopy can be used to independently constrain orbital velocities and thus disentangle parameter degeneracy between orbital period, orbital separation, and masses.
 Getting radial velocity measurements from both stars requires the stars to be extraordinarily close in temperature so that both lines are detectable.
 This requires extremely tight fine tuning of star temperatures, and is usually impossible.
 Single radial velocity measurements using the 10m Keck telescope were used to analyze bright ZTF sources in \cite{Burdge_2020}, but the information was not sufficient to break this degeneracy.
 This degeneracy could be broken with higher precision single radial velocity measurements, but this would require a substantial amount of dedicated time on an extremely large telescope, which is often cost prohibitive.